 We decided to use published maths schemes as the basis of our teaching because our children make the best progress when there is consistency of approach.
-Both White Rose and the Power Maths schemes not only offer this consistency, but also many opportunities for varied fluency.
+The updated White Rose Power Maths scheme not only offer this consistency, but also many opportunities for varied fluency.
 This ensures that children fully understand what they have been taught.
 We want our children to develop an understanding and sense of number, be able to select the most appropriate method for each task and to apply skills to multiple contexts.
 Power Maths also provides inbuilt differentiation with no "glass ceiling", thus giving all children the opportunity to progress as far as they are able within any given lesson.